Top 10 Shrubs for Shade Gardens

 Don't let your shady yard stop you from having a lively landscape.
 Jazz up your yard with our list of the top 10 shrubs for shade!

 What shrubs grow well in shade?
-When garden expert Melinda Myers told us this was one of the most frequent questions asked during her appearances, we knew it would make a great Top 10.
-In the past, we’ve had stories on shrubs and stories on shade, but we’ve never combined the two until now.
+When garden expert Melinda Myers told us that shade shrubs was one of the most frequent questions asked during her appearances, we knew it would make a great Top 10.
+In the past, we’ve had stories on shrubs, and stories on shade garden plants, but we’ve never combined the two until now.
 With some guidance from Melinda and tips from Michael A. Dirr’s Manual of Woody Landscape Plants, we pulled together this stellar group of shrubs for shade.
 These recommendations should bring some life and color to the shadiest areas of your backyard.

 (Hydrangea quercifolia species, Zones 5 to 9)

 The white blooms on this 4- to 6-foot shrub change to a purplish-pink in late summer.
 Then the leaves take over and put on a spectacular fall show in shades of red, orange, brown and purple.

 Check out the top 10 shade tolerant coral bells varieties.